nierajsingh/eclipse-integration-cloudfoundry/localinstalls/README.md

 Ngrok.com is used to establish a tunnel between the app running in the Cloud space and ngrok.com.
-In order to establish this tunnel, the ngrok executable needs to be included in the application as well as a shell script to run ngrok remote in the Cloud space.
+In order to establish this tunnel, the ngrok executable needs to be included in the application as well as a shell script to run ngrok remotely in the Cloud space.
 Both need to be included as part of the application when pushing it to the Cloud space.

 A prerequisite to debug on the Cloud space using ngrok.com is to have an ngrok.com account and authtoken provided by ngrok.com when you register.